This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 To prevent asthma flare-ups, your doctor may prescribe that you take an inhaled short-acting medication prior to exercise.
 These medications are effective in preventing EIB symptoms in 80 to 90% of patients.

-Drinking water, warming up and cooling down as part of your exercise routine can also help minimize EIB.
+Drinking water, warming up and cooling down and wearing a mask or scarf over the mouth when exercising in cold weather can also help minimize EIB.

 Even the sport you choose can affect your symptoms.
 Swimming is considered less likely to cause asthma symptoms because the warm, humid environment of the pool does not aggravate the airways.
 Warm-weather activities and those requiring only short bursts of energy are also recommended.
 These include: